Distance: 28 miles out and back

 This is not a life-changing ride.
 You won’t be able to brag to your friends that you bagged it.
 It’s just a lovely rolling ride to the beach, with a Sixties throw-back beach community straight out of a Gidget movie at the end of the road.
 It’s all gentle up and down, with one hill in the middle that’s a bit more than that.
 The scenery is perfect coastal hill-and-dale, as you ride up a creek drainage, sometimes in the gnarly riparian oaks and sometimes in the grassy hills above them.
 The road surface is a bit rough about 1/3 of the time, but nothing to spoil the mood.
 Not a “big” ride but a jewel.

 Word has it that Jalama is scheduled for resurfacing soon (written on 5/17), so a) the surface problems may be a thing of the past, and b) you may run into road work.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 The ride back is the same in reverse.
-The big hill is a mite bigger in this direction, so you might finally break a sweat, and the descent down the back side is good for 40 mph if you can handle the moderate road chatter.
+The big hill is a mite bigger in this direction, and the descent down the back side is good for 40 mph if you can handle the moderate road chatter.